Initial Deployment Operations

 • Description - description of volume.

-• Volume Type - select the volume type from the dropdown list.
+• Volume Type - select the Volume Type from the dropdown list.

 • Size - volume size (GB).